 Geologists from the US Geological Survey found two fragments lying about 200 m apart on the ice at the NE base of Mt.
 Wrather, in the Theil Mountains of Antarctica (now a dense collection area abbreviated TIL).
 This was only the third meteorite ever found in Antarctica.
-The larger fragment weighed 18 kg and the smaller one weighed 10.6 kg.
+The larger fragment had a weight of 18 kg and the smaller one 10.6 kg.
 The fusion crust had been completely stripped and the surface smoothed and polished due to sandblasting by windblown rock and ice particles.
+Two smaller pallasites, TIL 07016 (3,490 g) and TIL 08004 (5,008 g), which were found in 2007 and 2008, respectively, are likely paired to the original pallasite.

 Theil Mountains is a typical member of the main-group pallasites.
 Trace element and O-isotopic studies suggest that pallasite metal crystallized from IIIAB liquids during fractional crystallization of the core and mantle; however, some recent studies rule out this scenario (Yang and Goldstein, 2006).
 Metallographic cooling rates of pallasites are not what would be expected given an origin at the coremantle boundary.
 Instead, based on the size of the